captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-This is nonsense, Walter—It’s not our fault you got shot, it’s not our fault you got stupid and greedy,
+This is nonsense, Walter — It’s not our fault you got shot, it’s not our fault you got stupid and greedy,

 ---

-it’s not our fault you’re a lying, shiftless drunk—and I’ll bet my life that kid never called you a fuckin nigger in the first place!
+it’s not our fault you’re a lying, shiftless drunk — and I’ll bet my life that kid never called you a fuckin nigger in the first place!

 ---

 ## POPS:
-And Dave—hey—you may very well be right.
+And Dave — hey — you may very well be right.

 ---

 So now: The Ring.
 The Cashier’s Check.
 The Necktie.
-Or—go fuck yourself.
+Or — go fuck yourself.
 Do you want this over or not?

 ---

 ## LIEUTENANT CARO:
-Walter, I’m begging you to reconsider—
+Walter, I’m begging you to reconsider —

 ---

 ## POPS:
-Looky here—I ain’t quick in the bathroom, so you’ll have time to mull it over…
+Looky here — I ain’t quick in the bathroom, so you’ll have time to mull it over…

 ---